kunwoo-park1209/kunwoo-park1209.github.io/_posts/2023-01-04-database-storage.md

 ## Tuple Layout

-A tuple is a sequence of bytes.
-It is the DBMS's job to interpret those bytes into attribute types and values.
+The tuple layout is a way of organizing the data stored in a relational DBMS.
+Each tuple in a database consists of a sequence of bytes and the DBMS is responsible for interpreting these bytes into attribute types and values.

 ![tuple_layout](https://user-images.githubusercontent.com/73024925/210485382-7651bb64-5c18-4be1-b7cf-824f4433ab6e.png)

-**Tuple Header**: Each tuple has a **header** containing meta-data about it.
-- Visibility information for the DBMS's concurrency control protocol (i.e., information about which transaction created/modified that tuple).
-- Bit Map for NULL values.
-- **Note**: The DBMS does **not** need to store meta-data about the database schema here.
+The tuple has a **header** that contains metadata about the tuple, including information about which transaction created or modified the tuple, a bit map for NULL values, and other information required by the DBMS's concurrency control protocol.
+Note that the DBMS does **not** need to store metadata about the database schema here.

-**Tuple Data**: Actual data for attributes
-- Attributes are typically stored in the order you specify when creating the table for software engineering reasons (i.e., simplicity).
-However, it might be more efficient to lay them out differently.
-- Most DBMSs do not allow a tuple to exceed the size of a page.
+The actual data for the attributes is stored in the **tuple data** section, which is typically stored in the order specified when creating the table because of simplicity, but can also be laid out differently for efficiency.
+Most DBMSs do not allow a tuple to exceed the size of a page.

-**Unique Identifier**:
-- The DBMS assigns a unique **record identifier** (record id) to each tuple to keep track of individual tuples.
-- The most common way to assign the identifier is **page_id + (offset or slot)**, but it can also contain file location information (e.g., 10-byte ROWID in Oracle, 6-byte CTID in Postgres)
-- An application **cannot** rely on these ids to mean anything.
+The DBMS assigns a **unique identifier** (record id) to each tuple to keep track of individual tuples.
+This identifier is typically assigned using the page **id + (offset or slot)** formula, but can also contain file location information.
+Applications **cannot** rely on these ids to mean anything specific.

-**Denormalized Tuple Data**: If two tables are related, the DBMS can physically **denormalize**(e.g., "pre-join") related tuples and store them together in the same page.
+Finally, related tuples can be **denormalized** and stored together in the same page.
 This technique makes reads faster since the DBMS may only load on one page rather than two separate pages.
 However, it makes updates more expensive since the DBMS needs more space for each tuple.
-This technique is not a new idea.
-IBM System R did this in the 1970s, and several NoSQL DBMSs do this without calling it physical denormalization.
+This is a technique that has been used for decades, both in traditional relational databases (e.g., IBM System R) and in a modern NoSQL databases.

 Q1.
 What does a storage manager do when inserting a new tuple?